talcs/simpledtw/README.md

 # simpledtw

-**simpledtw** is a Python Dynamic Programming implementation using NumPy, of the classic Dynamic Time Warping algorithm.
-The library enables computing DTW on sequences of scalars or on sequences of vectors.
+**simpledtw** is a Python Dynamic Programming implementation of the classic Dynamic Time Warping algorithm.
+The library enables computing DTW on sequences of scalars or vectors.
+It uses NumPy in its backend.

 ## Installation
-The package **simpledtw** is currenetly not registered in PyPi.
+The package **simpledtw** has not been registered in PyPI so far.
-The current way of installing the package is by copying the file **simpledtw.py** into your Python libs directory or into your project directory
+In order to install the package, copy the file **simpledtw.py** to your Python libs directory or to your project directory.

 ## Dependencies
-The only dependency of **simpledtw** is **NumPy**
+The only dependency of **simpledtw** is **NumPy**.

 ## Usage example
-The following code shows using DTW on the two serieses **series_1** and **series_2**:
+The following code demonstrates the usage of **simpledtw** to compute DTW on two series of scalars, **series_1** and **series_2**:

 ```
 >>> import simpledtw